sofiechan home

 Samo Burja's thesis is that civilization is part of the "extended human phenotype", as dam building is in the beaver's phenotype, and older than we think.
 In this model, properly savage hunter-gatherers are either more associated with nearby civilization t...

-posted 2mo ago with 9 replies eugenics sociology
+posted 3mo ago with 9 replies received

-What if the extended
+What if the extended received

 The natural form of machine intelligence is personhood